• Skip to primary navigation

 White bowl filled with fried potato slices plus a small bowl of ranch dressing on the side.

-Adding Nashville Hot Chicken seasoning is the "southern flair" for these deep-fried potatoes.
+Adding Nashville Hot Chicken seasoning is the "southern flair" for these fried potato slices.
 This seasoning mix is located in the spice aisle of your grocery store.
 It's a granular mixture and not a liquid.

 Print Pin For Later Rate